mayaanne/foundations/week-1/git-and-github-intro/git-github-challenge.md

 </figure>

 ## Step 5: Reflect
 From now on, you'll add your reflections to your __local repo__ and push them back up to your forked version on GitHub.

 __Pro-tip: use command line to hone your skills__

 1. Create a file called my_reflection.md in the `git_and_github_intro` directory (on your computer)
 2. In Visual Studio record your reflections

 - Create your own step-by-step fork and clone instructions for later use
 - Did you have any moments where it all clicked?
 What clicked?

-3. Use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to add some distinction to your reflection file .
+3. Use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to add some distinction to your reflection file.
+4. Save your file in Visual Studio